Client Success Stories

 Settlement Awarded after Discontinued Benefits

 The disabled worker came to us for help getting his benefits reinstated.
 We fought hard for him every step of the way.
-We filed a strong appeal directly to The Standard, which demonstrated that the vocational consultant’s opinion was not supported by the claimant’s functional capacity.
+We filed a strong appeal directly to the insurance company, which demonstrated that the vocational consultant’s opinion was not supported by the claimant’s functional capacity.
 Our team also represented the former custodian in his claim for Social Security Disability Benefits.
 After our client was found disabled by the Social Security Administration, we used the SSA decision to support our client’s claim for ongoing long-term disability benefits.
 We helped the client obtain a significant settlement for his case, helping him to find some peace despite his inability to work.

 Reinstatement of Benefits Under “Any Occupation” Definition of Disability

 A housekeeping staff manager very much enjoyed her work and was a valued employee at the hotel where she worked until she became physically disabled from performing her job.
 She was initially awarded long-term disability benefits based on her inability to perform her own occupation.
-Aetna discontinued her benefits after 24 months, alleging that she could perform sedentary work and was therefore, not disabled from performing any occupation.
+The insurance company discontinued her benefits after 24 months, alleging that she could perform sedentary work and was therefore, not disabled from performing any occupation.

 Reinstatement of Discontinued Disability Benefits